Energy Efficiency For Business

 Investing in energy efficiency provides companies and organizations with opportunities beyond energy savings.
 They can optimize and increase productivity, reduce maintenance costs and create safer and more welcoming environments for employees and customers.

-In 2015, Ontario’s businesses made significant contributions to the province’s conservation efforts by reducing energy use by 1,013 gigawatt-hours (GWh) the same amount of energy needed to power a city the size of Brantford.
+From 2019 to 2020, Ontarians made significant contributions to the province’s conservation efforts by reducing energy use by 1.5 terawatt-hours (TWh).
+This is the same amount of energy needed to power a city the size of Oshawa for one year.

 See how one London-based manufacturing facility adopted energy efficiency to reduce their energy use by 12 GWh and their costs by $1.5 million annually:

 Save on Energy Programs for Business and Industry

 Save on Energy Business programs are delivered by the IESO and provide support and tools to invest in energy-saving techniques, projects and capabilities.
 These include:

 Retrofit: Install and benefit from newer, more energy-efficient equipment.
 Incentives are available for a range of upgrades from high efficiency lighting, ventilation, chillers, motors, fans and more.

 Small Business Lighting: Incentives are available for small businesses to upgrade to energy-efficient lighting.
 Improved lighting can lower operating costs, improve-in store customer experience and provide more attractive product displays.

 Energy Manager Program: Funding is available to hire an Energy Manager who has the technical expertise to recommend energy-saving equipment and technologies.
 They also have the project management skills to implement an energy management strategy – and can work directly with operations teams, vendors and service providers.

 Multi-site Customers: Save on Energy provides a streamlined application process for businesses with multiple-locations across Ontario.
 Multi-site customers can submit a single streamlined application for the Energy Performance program, the Energy Manager program, and Retrofit.